ni/nimi-python/docs/nidcpower/attributes.rst

     Specifies whether a sequence should repeat indefinitely.
     Refer to the Sequence Source Mode topic in the NI DC Power Supplies and SMUs Help for more information about  infinite sequencing.
-    NIDCPOWER_ATTR_SEQUENCE_LOOP_COUNT_IS_FINITE attribute is set to VI_FALSE,  the NIDCPOWER_ATTR_SEQUENCE_LOOP_COUNT attribute is ignored.
+    :py:data:`nidcpower.Session.sequence_loop_count_is_finite` property is set to False,  the :py:data:`nidcpower.Session.sequence_loop_count` property is ignored.
-    Default Value: VI_TRUE
+    Default Value: True

-    .. note:: This attribute is not supported by all devices.
+    .. note:: This property is not supported by all devices.
 When the

     The following table lists the characteristics of this property.